kshitijofficial/StakingDappYT/README.md

 ### 2) Transfer Reward Token
 Before using the `getReward()` function, transfer the reward token to the staking contract.

-## DApp Instructions

-Absolutely, here's a README file that covers the Smart Contract and DApp instructions for your project:

----

-# StakingDappYT - Smart Contract & DApp Instructions

-Welcome to the StakingDappYT project!
-This repository contains instructions for interacting with the smart contracts and deploying the DApp.

 ## Smart Contract Instructions

 ### 1) Approve Stake Token